March 12 2026

 CUPS Coffee Germantown LLC: A Germantown coffee house that received a $28,200 7(a) loan.

-Divine 9 Sports LLC: A Watervliet batting cage that received two 7(a) loans totaling $70,600.
+Divine 9 Sports LLC: A Watervliet sports center with batting and pitching cages that received two 7(a) loans totaling $70,600.

 HQ Powder Coating Inc.: A Whitehall powder coating and sand blasting company that received a $370,000 504 loan that would support two jobs.